WeblateOrg/weblate/docs/user/checks.rst

 Mismatched ellipsis
 ~~~~~~~~~~~~~~~~~~~

-*Source and translation do not both end with an ellipsis*
+:Summary: Source and translation do not both end with an ellipsis
+:Scope: translated strings
+:Check class: ``weblate.checks.chars.EndEllipsisCheck``
+:Flag to ignore: ``ignore-end-ellipsis``

 Checks that trailing ellipses are replicated between both source and translation.
 This only checks for real ellipsis (``…``) not for three dots (``...``).